Top Trends in African Sports Betting

 In play or live betting has grown exponentially in the last year, and this is largely due to increased Internet access for bettors across Africa.
 As live betting takes place as the game unfolds, a stable, reliable Internet connection is essential.

 With increasing Internet penetration across Africa it is not to surprising that this trend is seeing an upswing, and bookmakers like Betway are fast capitalizing on this and offering an ever-increasingly range of In Play markets.

 With smartphone penetration across Africa also on the rise the fact that mobile betting is increasing also comes as no surprise.
 In 2019 a growing number of bettors in Africa used their smartphones to pace bets, with mobile access once again beating desktop as the primary way to wager online.

 While betting apps are proving to be a popular option many bettors simply prefer the ease of access offered by mobile optimized betting sites, as there is no download required.
 Moving forward, sportsbooks that can offer a Lite version of their app may well corner the African betting market, as a Lite version would be tailored to the type of Internet access available to smartphone users in more rural areas.

 Betting On Other Sports

-In Africa, soccer is the most bet on sport, and Tunis, Egypt, Morocco, Algeria are just a few of the countries that host high level championships that attract a lot of attention.
-Overseas leagues also pull in huge number of bets, with the EPL and UEFA being favourites.
+In Africa, soccer is the most popular sport to bet on, and Tunis, Egypt, Morocco, Algeria and other Arab countries are just a few of the countries that host high level championships that attract a lot of attention.
+Overseas leagues also pull in huge number of bets, with the EPL and UEFA being favorites.
+And

 But 2019 has shown an increase in interest in other sports, with the Rugby World Cup making a major impact.
 The fact that South Africa won the Cup may well have spurred on betting across Africa, and it will be interesting to see whether the interest in rugby remains.